 UNH Stormwater Center Director and Principal Investigator

 Tom Ballestero is a hydrologist and water resources engineer.
-His role in the Center is Co-Principal Investigator and Lead Scientist.
 He is an Associate Professor in the Civil Engineering Department at the University of New Hampshire.
 His experience with surface water runoff extends back to 1976 when he co-taught short courses on modeling techniques.
 His current research projects include the Stormwater Center, stream restoration (in close collaboration with the US Fish & Wildlife Service), and bedrock hydrogeology.
 Dr. Ballestero teaches advanced courses on: stormwater systems, stream restoration, sediment transport, open channel flow, engineering hydrology, and hydrologic monitoring.
 Dr. Ballestero is the former Director of the New Hampshire Water resources Research Center, and is presently a commissioner for the New England Interstate Water Pollution Control Commission.
 Dr. Ballestero holds professional licensure as a: Professional Engineer, Professional Hydrologist, Professional Geologist, and Groundwater Professional.

 Dr. Alison Watts